 The Expectation Test

 I got a phone lying down on road.
 Since I could not unlock the phone, I waited for the owner of the device to call.
-A couple of hours later, he did call and in his opening sentence started pleading to return it back.
-Even though he was the rightful owner of the phone, he expected me to never return it back to him.
+A couple of hours later he did call and in his opening sentence started pleading to return it.
+Even though he was the rightful owner of the phone, he expected me to never return it to him.

-The curious case in both the incidents is the expectation of the people involved in them.
-Even though the right thing to do when you find something that is not yours is to return it back to the owner, people nowadays expect that not to happen.
-It is the responsibility of the government to execute it’s task in such a manner that it causes least annoyance to the citizens but we no longer expect that from our administration.
-If things do happen the right way, we are mesmerized and think of ourselves as lucky, it does not occur to us that this is how it should be.
-This is not a good sign because when expectations hit rock bottom, it becomes the norm and from there it is a vicious downward spiral.
+The curious case in both the incidents is the expectation.
+Even though the right thing to do when you find something that is not yours is to return it to the owner, people nowadays expect that not to happen.
+It is the responsibility of the government to execute tasks in such a manner that it causes least annoyance to the citizens but we no longer expect that from our administration.
+If things do happen the right way, we are mesmerised and think of ourselves as lucky, it does not occur to us that this is how it should be.
+This is not a good sign because when expectations hit rock bottom, it becomes the norm and from there on, it is a vicious downward spiral.

 The same is true for organizations as well.
-Holding people to higher expectation and making them accountable for it is the key to success.
-If in an organization, you are happy that your team members are not taking impromptu leaves, there is something really rotten.
-There is nothing stupendous about people not taking unplanned leaves, this should be the norm and if someone following this norm is an aberration in your organization, then this a warning signal to you that there is something deeply wrong which needs immediate fixing.
+Holding people to higher expectations and making them accountable is the key to success.
+If in an organization you are happy that your team members are not taking impromptu leaves, there is something really rotten.
+There is nothing stupendous about people not taking unplanned leaves, this should be the norm and if someone following the norm is an aberration in your organization, it is a warning sign that there is something deeply wrong which needs immediate fixing.